fbpx

 Learn how to problem-solve and negotiate successfully so your children can thrive in their relationships with each of you, seamlessly transitioning from your care to your co-parent’s care and back again.

-As your coach, I can help you:
+Inside our Programs, I can help you:

 ● Set and keep healthy boundaries so that 98% of your life does not involve thinking about your co-parent.
 Imagine having the mental space to take on new projects and hobbies that create the life you want to be living.